jundalisay/superb/content/en/research/sarkar/art.md

 In order to preserve its sanctity and prestige, literature must maintain its rhythm in pace with the dynamic currents of society.

-The word Sáhitya can be interpreted in another way as well: sa + hita = hitena saha; “that which co-exists with hita or ‘welfare.’”
-Where there is no inner spirit of welfare, we cannot use the term Sáhitya.
-The creations or compositions of those who proclaim that “Art is for art’s sake,” cannot be treated as Sáhitya.
+`sa + hita = hitena saha`

+This means “that which co-exists with hita or ‘welfare.’”

+Something that has no inner spirit of welfare is not Sáhitya.
+“Art is for art’s sake” is not Sáhitya.

-That welfare which pertains to the mundane world is relative; its definition also may change according to the changes in time, place and person.
-But that aspect of the term hita which leads human beings to the absolute truth is one and the same for all ages and all countries.
+That welfare which pertains to the mundane world is relative.
+- Its definition also may change according to the changes in time, place and person.

+But the "hita" which leads human beings to the absolute truth is one and the same for all ages and all countries.

 In order to communicate with people at different states of development, and of different ideas, the same concept of welfare has to be expressed through different branches of knowledge.

-The grand, benevolent flow of ideas, with the common people on one side, and the state of Supreme Bliss on the other – this is called literature; for in every particle, in every rhythmic expression of this very benevolent thought process, the Supreme Bliss is lying dormant.
+Literature is the grand, benevolent flow of ideas.
+It has:
+- the common people on one side
+- the state of Supreme Bliss on the other

+This is because the Supreme Bliss is lying dormant in every particle, in every rhythmic expression of this very benevolent thought.

-Thus “literature” is that which moves together with the society, which leads society towards true fulfilment and welfare by providing the inspiration for service.
-The statement “Art for art’s sake” is not acceptable; rather it is better to say, “Art for service and blessedness.”
+Thus “literature” is that which moves together with the society.
+It leads society towards true fulfilment and welfare by providing the inspiration for service.

+It is far better to say: “Art for service and blessedness”.

 ## The Responsibility of a Litterateur